renovatebot/renovate/docs/usage/self-hosted-configuration.md

 You can use the `requireConfig` option to change this behavior:

-- `"required"`: a repository config file must be present, if there's no config file then Renovate will skip the repository gracefully.
+- `"required"`: a repository config file must be present, if there's no config file then Renovate will skip the repository gracefully
 - `"optional"`: it's optional for a repository to have a Renovate config file, if the config file exists, Renovate will use it when it runs
 - `"ignored"`: Renovate will run and ignore any repository config files